-There are numerous benefits to living on campus including convenience, safety, opportunities to develop life-long friendships and to live in an environment that fosters the educational and personal growth of students.
-Living on campus also allows you to learn about other cultures and provides students easy access to numerous campus resources such as faculty and academic advisors, library, computer labs and dining options.
+There are numerous benefits to living on campus, including convenience, safety, opportunities to develop life-long friendships, and living in an environment that fosters the educational and personal growth of students.
+Living on campus also allows you to learn about other cultures and provides students easy access to numerous campus resources, such as faculty and academic advisors, the Steely Library, computer labs, and dining options.
 Students who live on campus tend to do better academically and are more involved than those living off campus on their own.

 I completed the housing application and I will be living on campus.
 When can I move in?

 You may move in a day or two before international student orientation begins.
 The Housing Office at NKU is good about allowing international students to move in early.

 Yes!
 NKU has over 220 clubs and organizations, including the International Student Union.
 There are cultural clubs such as the African Students Union, Asian Culture Club, Indian Student Association, Saudi Student Club, as well as intramural Sports and academic clubs.

 How do I get a visa?
 What do I need to know about the immigration process?

 Information on how to get a student visa can be found here, but you can also visit the admitted student website to learn more about the process.
 If you still need assistance with the visa process after visiting those two sites, please contact us directly at email@example.com and we will assist you with the process.

 Can you write a letter to speed up or facilitate my U.S. visa?

 Unfortunately, a letter from the international office will not make the visa process any faster.
 We recommend that you begin the visa process as soon as you are admitted to NKU.
 Visa applications can take up to six months to process, depending on your country of origin.